By Marine Proudhon

 Palais des Festivals

-Every year in the Palais des Festivals, the famous Cannes Film Festival takes place, a film festival that is not to be missed throughout the world.
-In May, it is the meeting place for all the stars and actors who come to climb the famous Red Steps in front of a crowd of photographers.
+Every year is the Palais des Festivals home of the famous Cannes Film Festival.
+It is a film festival that is not to be missed throughout the world.
+In May, it becomes the meeting place for all the stars and actors who come to climb the famous Red Steps in front of a crowd of photographers.

 The Suquet district

-This district is the oldest district of Cannes, and is located on a small hill, which allows you to admire a superb view of the sea and the Croisette.
-During your stroll in the Suquet district, do not hesitate to visit the square tower to admire a superb 360° panorama on the whole city, but also the tower of the iron mask.
-You will also be able to admire the church Notre-Dame de l’Espérence, or the rue Saint-Antoine with its many shops and restaurants.
+This district is the oldest of Cannes and is located on a small hill, which allows you to admire a superb view of the sea and the Croisette.
+During your stroll in this district, do not hesitate to visit the Castre museum and its square tower to admire a superb 360 ° panorama over the whole city.
+You can also visit the Notre-Dame de l’Espérence church, or the rue Saint-Antoine with its many shops and restaurants.